This article will give you all the goods on the SNAP entrance exam and share information about the SNAP you never knew.

 SNAP Selection Procedure

-The selection procedure of SNAP 2019 will be a 2-step process.
+The selection procedure of SNAP 2020 will be a 2-step process.
 For the MBA aspirants sitting to give the SNAP exam is the first step of the selection procedure.
-After they have given the SNAP entrance exam based on their performance, the participating institutes will shortlist the desired candidates with the highest scores.
+After they have given the SNAP entrance exam, then based on their performance, the participating institutes will shortlist the desired candidates with the highest scores.

 In the second step of the SNAP selection process, shortlisted candidates have to appear for Group Exercises, Writing Ability Test or WAT and Personal Interaction rounds.